cardano-foundation/CIPs/CIP Decentralization: Using Pledge as a Bidding Parameter to Determine Saturation Limit/README.md

 * **$\frac{(x-|x|)}{2}$** returns 0 when x is positive, otherwise it returns the value of x.
 * The first term in equation 3 (<span style="color: #0000FF">**blue**</span> text) is the guaranteed saturation limit since the pool exceeded **_p<sub>opt</sub>_**.
 * The second term in equation 3 (<span style="color: #FF0000">**red**</span> + <span style="color: #008000">**green**</span> text) calculates saturation limit in excess of the guaranteed limit.
 * The second factor of the second term in equation 3 (<span style="color: #008000">**green**</span> text), is the penalty factor that is accounted when the ecosystem is over-pledged.
-This factor decreases when under-pledge pools continue to increase their pledges.
-The decrease in the penalty factor, in turn, leads to a decrease in the excess saturation limit (<span style="color: #FF0000">**red**</span> text) of the over-pledged pools.
-Using this equation, an over-pledged pool "return" the borrowed saturation limit even without further intervention.
+This factor decreases as under-pledge pools continue to increase their pledges.
+The decrease in the penalty factor, in turn, leads to a decrease in the excess saturation limit (<span style="color: #FF0000">**red**</span> text) of an over-pledged pool.
+The penalty factor assures that over-pledged pools "return" the borrowed saturation limit even without further intervention.

 **Example 1**: **ecosystem is not over-pledged**.